 While these standards will be strictly enforced, it needs to be understood that we are far more interested in a student’s spirit and attitude than outward conformity to the standards with a rebellious spirit.
 The student should know that attitudes show just like actions and will be approved or disapproved.

 Secularists and humanists think educating children is vitally important.
 Having an educated populace is for our common good, and it is to everyone’s benefit to make sure every child is adequately, properly, and comprehensively educated.
-We expect that the Federal and State governments, along with local school boards, will regulate schools in such a way that schools provide a quality education to every American child. (and I recognize that the government has failed miserably in this regard)
+We expect the goverment to regulate schools in such a way that they provide a quality education for every child.

-Fundamentalist Christian churches and schools have lobbied legislators and have taken to the courts to demand exemption from state laws that regulate what they can and can not do.
-In many states, they have been quite successful, and this is why there are schools like State Line Christian School.
+Fundamentalist Christian churches and schools have lobbied legislators and have used lawsuits to demand exemption from state laws that regulate what they can and can not do.
+In many states, they have been quite successful and this is why there are schools like State Line Christian School.
 Here in Ohio, any church can start a non-charted, unaccredited religious school.
 There are no regulations for such schools, and for families who choose to home school, the regulations are few.
 In others words, many states and local jurisdictions have abdicated their responsibility to regulate and investigate many of the schools that educate their children. (see How to Start a Non-Chartered Christian School in Ohio)

-Even worse, right-wing politicians are working hard to pass voucher laws that enable private Christian schools to receive state funding without little or no oversight.
+Even worse, right-wing politicians are working hard to pass voucher laws that enable private Christian schools to receive state funding with little or no oversight.
 Thousands of American children have their private, religious education paid for by taxpayers.
-These voucher programs have caused a huge census and financial drain on many public school systems.
+These voucher programs have caused a huge census and financial drain for many public school systems.

-I put this post together so readers of The Way Forward could see how a typical fundamentalist Christian school operates.
+I put this post together so readers could see how a typical fundamentalist Christian school operates.
 I do not know anyone at State Line Christian School or Lewis Ave Baptist Church.
 They came up in a web search I was doing and I decided that they would be a good example of a non-accredited, private, fundamentalist Christian school.

 My opinion?
-ALL schools, public, private, homeschool, should be strictly regulated by the federal,state, and local governments.
+ALL schools should be strictly regulated by federal, state, and local government.
 They should receive NO public funding unless they are.
 I have no objection to religiously motivated private schools or homeschooling as long as they are properly regulated.
 We ALL have a vested interest in making sure that American children are adequately, properly, and comprehensively educated.